-Now I have a recurring dream.
+I have a recurring dream.
 I hear Sigh running on the linoleum floor.
 I don’t see him.
 I just hear his paws hitting the floor coming towards me.
-I wake up calling, Come on, Sigh.
+I hear myself saying, Come on, Sigh.
 Come on!

 When I lived in New York the Catholic Worker was on 5th street between first and second avenues.
 On the same block was the Hell’s Angels motorcycle club.
 The Catholic Worker had a soup kitchen.
 The Hell’s Angels, well, they had a dog.